NeedleInAJayStack/Units/README.md

 ## Serialization

 Each defined unit must have a unique symbol, which is used to identify and serialize/deserialize it.
-These symbols are not allowed to contain the `*`, `/`, or `^` characters because those are used in the symbol representation of complex units.
+Defined unit symbols are not allowed to contain the `*`, `/`, `^`, or ` ` characters because those are used in the symbol representation of complex units.
+Complex units are represented by their arithmetic combination of simple units using `*` for multiplication, `/` for division, and `^` for exponentiation.
+Order of operations treats exponentiation first, and multiplication and division equally, from left- to-right.
+This means that, unless negatively exponentiated, units following a `*` can always be considered to be "in the numerator", and those following `/` can always be considered to be "in the denominator".

+Here are a few examples:

+- `kW*hr`: kilowatt-hours
+- `m/s`: meters per second
+- `m^2/s^2`: square meters per square seconds
+- `kg*m/s`: kilogram-meters per second.
+- `m/s*kg`: equivalent to `kg*m/s`
+- `m^1*s^-1*kg^1`: equivalent to `kg*m/s`

+Measurements are represented as the numeric value followed by a space, then the serialized unit.
+For example, `5 m/s`

 ## Custom Units